Youth Voter Registration Increasing; Still Lags Behind 2020

 Michigan

-Similar to Nevada, the number of registered Michigan youth (ages 18-29) is already up compared to 2020—another state where youth can have major electoral impact this November.
+Michigan—another state where youth can have major electoral impact this November— already has more youth ages 18-29 and 18-19 registered to vote now than in November 2020.
 Michigan has also recently adopted automatic voter registration; this data points to the positive potential of that policy to expand the electorate.

 Arizona